kawmra/rename-layers/README.md

 ## Downlaod

-Close this repository or [download as a zip](https://github.com/kawmra/rename-layers/archive/master.zip).
+Clone this repository or [download as a zip](https://github.com/kawmra/rename-layers/archive/master.zip).

 ## Install and run